IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Conclusion

 \section{Conclusion}

-In this paper, we point out and verify that the evolutionary strategy of E-GAN, especially the diversity fitness function, is unreasonable.
-We propose a crossover operator that can be widely applied to evolutionary GAN and a more sensible diversity fitness function.
-We unify them into a universal framework called IE-GAN and implement the framework based on E-GAN.
-Experiments demonstrate that our approach has better generative performance with less time cost.
+In this paper, we verify that the evolutionary strategy of E-GAN, especially the diversity fitness function, is unreasonable.
+We propose a crossover operator that can be widely applied to evolutionary {GANs} and a more sensible fitness function.
+We unify them into a universal framework called IE-GAN and implement {this framework} based on E-GAN {and CDE-GAN}.
+Experiments demonstrate that our approach {provides a} better generative performance {and requires} less time {than previous methods}. \ifCLASSOPTIONcaptionsoff